StoliRocks/steve-code/README.md

 - **Image/Screenshot Support**: Analyze images, screenshots, and visual content
 - **Path Autocomplete**: Tab completion for file paths and commands
 - **Auto-Detection**: Automatically fetches URLs and detects images in your prompts
+- **Context Management**: Track token usage and auto-compact when nearing limits
+- **Smart Prompts**: Shows remaining tokens when context usage is high

 ## Installation